omnidotdev/garden/README.md

 ## Why "Garden"?

 *Cultivation*.
-A garden is a place where plants are grown and cultivated, and one's ecosystem thrives on this same approach.
+A garden is a place where plants are grown and cultivated, and digital ecosystems thrive on this same approach.

 ## Features